-After making bow ties for one of my best friend’s wedding, Tom mentioned that there weren’t a lot of bespoke bow tie options available, especially in Seattle.
+After making bow ties for one of our best friend’s wedding, Tom mentioned that there weren’t a lot of bespoke bow tie options available, especially in Seattle.
 And the ones that were available weren’t exciting and were usually made of a fabric that may not be suitable for everyday wear.
 This was totally unacceptable!
 So we decided that we would design the perfect bow tie and use fabric that is light, breathable and on trend.
 A bow tie that would be perfect for the casual bow tie wearer and bow tie devotee at an affordable price point.
 I love to hunt for trendy fabric and Tom is devoted to up-cycling as much as possible.
 So there’s always a little something for everyone.
 And that’s how Ugly Yellow House was born!

 Dream job?
 Owning a dog ranch where we rescue all the dogs and love them on a ranch in a fishing village along the water.
 But until then, we try to surround ourselves with dogs as much as possible.
 And that’s how the idea of dog bow ties was born.
 It also helps us reduce our fabric waste!
 We have 2 elderly chihuahua mutts, The Hulk and Chloe Danger, who we love very much.
 But they HATE wearing clothes, which isn’t great when you make dog bow ties.
 So we love all the pictures our wonderful customers share with us of how stinking cute their dogs and cats are in bow ties.
 Yes cats will wear bow ties and we have the Instagram photos to prove it!